AnikoBorosova/TA/README.md

 - Proceed to 'Order summary' page
 - Confirm order and validate that the 'Confirmation' headline appears and the purchase process was successful

-### API testing scenarios
-Find the scenarios in ```./API_tests/```

-1. Get status of main page - positive scenario - Expect that response status code is 200
-2. POST request with all correct registration data - positive scenario - Expect that response status code is 200
-3. POST request with all correct login credentials - positive scenario - Expect that response text includes text snippet 'my personal information' (that is located within a profile page)
-4. POST request for adding item in cart with correct data of an item - positive scenario - Expect that response status code is 200

-## What you used to select the scenarios, what was your approach?
-First I got to know the website by manually checking it.
-Secondly, I checked that the features are working right manually.
-When selecting the scenarios to test, I focused on the main features of the website in an order in which the user is most likely to engage with the page.

-## Why are these scenarios the most important?
-These scenarios are focusing on the main features of the website.
-Correct working of these features are crucial both from the users' and the provider's point of view - because of user experience, customer satisfaction, the provider's operation and income.

-The first API test is checking if the response's status code is 200 - so that the website is up and running.

-Registration is the first key in a user roadmap, it is unavoidable if a user needs a profile page to make orders and payments, so testing of registration is crucial.
-Log-in is also a key point in a website, reasons are similar to the registration process.

-Purchasing an item is the main feature of the website, so testing this feature can not be left out.
-The API test focuses on whether the chosen item can be put to cart, and the web test is focusing on the process of buying the item - whether the user can go through all the steps and the process is successful at the end.

 ## What could be the next steps to the project?
 - test all the other features on the website (buying more than 1 item, checking the validity of all the information within the cart, checking summary details etc.)
 - test negative scenarios (registering with incorrect data, log-in attempt with incorrect data etc.)
 - the email-address is randomized at the registration process to make sure the tests can be run over and over again - however, this approach can pollute the database in the long run.
-A different approach can be that the test file is connecting to the database at the beginning and after the test is finished, it should remove the data from the database and close the connection.
+A different approach can be that the test file is connecting to the database at the beginning and after the test is finished, it should remove the data from the database
-- This particular website does not operate with confirmation emails at registration or purchase process, but most of the modern websites do use this technique to make the process more safe.
-With a more advanced devops infrastructure (like Rancher, Kubernetes etc.) we can set up an email confirmation service, that mocks a real-life email service and can receive an email from a given source.
-    - Within the test file we can start an express server, that listens to a response,
-    - send out the registration and the email,
-    - the email confirmation service can receive it, parse out the confirmation link and send it back
-    - the test can receive the parsed link with the express server and open it to confirm the process
-- configure the wdio tests to run on other browsers and OS
-- configure the wdio tests to run more than 1 test paralelly on more than 1 browser - this is utilizing the power of the selenium grid
-- using Rancher to operate the selenium grid, utilizing various docker images
-- using Jenkins in different ways - configuring to run the tests in every new push to the main branch, or run them periodically (e.g. twice a day), or connect them to the CI/CD pipeline of the development team who created the website)